FaithAlone.net

 Secondly, the context of this passage has nothing to do with Muhammad, or Allah.
 It says nothing at all about Muhammad's life, message, or anything of the sort.
 Instead, this is simply taking a word in another language, and asserting that it refers to someone entirely absent from any context, because it sounds similar to their name.

 Furthermore, the word "machmâd" is used 11 other times in the Bible (1 Kings 20:6: 2 Chronicles 36:19, Isaiah 64:11, Lamentations 1:10, 2:4, Ezekiel 24:16, 24:21, 24:25, Hosea 9:6, 9:16, Joel 3:5).
-Let's look at another instance, to see how our Muslim friends would have to read the Bible, if they are to be consistent:
+Looking at an example of these other instances demonstrates that a Muslim cannot be consistent with their application of this term to Muhammad:

 2 Chronicles 36:19